Opinion | Meet the police chief turned yoga instructor prodding wealthy suburbanites to civil war

 But Hostetter, who launched a second career as a yoga teacher, also represents a more surprising niche of Trump support — what could loosely be called the suburban “wellness community.”
 It includes yoga studios, acupuncturists, Reiki instructors and New Age gurus.

-After retiring as police chief of La Habre, Calif., in 2010, Hostetter’s career took an unusual turn.
+After retiring as police chief of La Habra, Calif., in 2010, Hostetter’s career took an unusual turn.
 He took up yoga and liked it so much that he soon began teaching.
 Before the pandemic hit, Hostetter was guiding wealthy housewives and senior center classes into hypnotic trances through “sound bath yoga,” which aims to promote relaxation and meditation through the use of instruments such as Tibetan bowls, Aboriginal didgeridoos and Native American flutes.
 One thing he loved about his new career, Hostetter told the website Voyage L.A. in 2019, was helping newcomers discover that “‘epiphany’ of when you first feel like you have finally found and felt your own soul.”

 A year after that interview, Hostetter was delivering an angry diatribe at an anti-lockdown rally in Orange County, a rally he helped organize.
 Eschewing billowy yoga attire for black jeans, a necklace made of scrap metal from the World Trade Center and a T-shirt with the words “Be the lion, not the sheep,” he urged the crowd to heed Trump’s call to head to Washington to protest certification of the electoral count on Jan.
 6.